chazzpm/aFICSCHASS/_posts/2020-01-20-01ScienceMindset.md

 In other side, the professional **footballers** have always seen their Football Universe through the multiplicity of views of themselves as the sole actors on the pitch and their observation and states of the game are build from inside.

-{% include alert.html text="They all know that the universe of football have no outside and they have their own '**language game**'."%}
+{% include alert.html text="They all know that the universe of football have no outside and they have their own 'language game'."%}

-I will intent to take the universe of Football to study as footballers pro use to.
+I will intent to take the universe of Football to study as footballers pro use to and talk in the proper **language game**.
 A new machine learning approach that I must keep in my mind because using the classical way is a cultural temptation.
 The idea is to try to reformulate football in terms of these *views from the inside*, what it looks like from inside the aPitch that is the *perimeter* and the *patched interior* of the aFootball Universe.

 [^1]: Perimeter Institute for Theoretical Physics members and physicist followers football fans are the ideal readers of this post